 CPA sponsors the key product standards for the industry and addresses technical issues bearing on product acceptance.
-As a highly–regarded and accredited standards developer, the association sponsors the development and maintenance of industry product standards through the American National Standards Institute (ANSI) consensus process.
+As a highly–regarded American National Standards Institute (ANSI)-accredited standards developing organization, the association sponsors the development and maintenance of American National Standards through the ANSI consensus process.

 CPA was the first Third Party Certifier (TPC) in the world to be approved by the California Air Resources Board (CARB).
 Since that date of May 14, 2008, CPA has been certifying manufacturers to the CARB rule.

-CPA is now certifying North American manufacturers of particleboard, MDF, and hardwood plywood for CARB.
-CPA is also operating an Ultra-Low Emitting (ULEF) and No Added Formaldehyde (NAF) Audit Program for those panel manufacturers seeking a CARB exemption for their ULEF or NAF products.
-Any North American panel manufacturer wishing to become certified to the CARB rule should contact Gary Heroux.
+CPA is now certifying North American particleboard, MDF, and hardwood plywood for compliance with the CARB rule.
+CPA is also operating an Ultra-Low Emitting (ULEF) and No Added Formaldehyde (NAF) testing program for those panel manufacturers seeking a third-party certification exemption for their ULEF or NAF products.
+Any North American panel manufacturer wishing their products to be certified to the CARB rule should contact Ed Deomano.

 Several standards have been retired by CPA and are no longer in use.
 These pertain to moisture resistance and the Environmentally Preferred Product (EPP) and Grademark programs.
 MORE INFO